Fringston/Todo-applikation/README.md

 - Open MySQL Workbench.
 - Connect to your MySQL server.
 - Create a new schema for the application.
 You can do this by clicking on the "Create a new schema in the connected server" button, entering a name for the schema, and clicking "Apply".
-- Ensure that the *schema name* *username*, and *password* in the application.properties file match your MySQL setup.
+- Ensure that the *schema name*, *username*, and *password* in the application.properties file match your MySQL setup.

 ### 2. Start the application:
 - Open your IDE and run the TodoApplikationApplication class to start the application.